josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 _Plus_, this whole discussion focuses on how things are in this moment, not on future upside.
 Will React get smaller and faster in the future?
 Probably; it's supported by a large and talented team.
 But it's also benefitted from nearly a decade of optimization already; there may not be a lot left to squeeze out of it at this point.

 On the other hand, Svelte is comparably young.
 If I'm betting on which framework will improve more in the future _relative to its current position_, I'm backing Svelte, no question.

+### Svelte doesn't support Internet Explorer by default

+Svelte requires polyfills to run properly in Internet Explorer (and even then, support for any version of IE below 11 is not guaranteed).

+If you need to support IE 11, you can read the [Svelte/IE11 GitHub issue](https://github.com/Shopify/payment-service/issues/6667), which lists some possible workarounds and polyfills.
+Or, this may be one case where a choice of another framework is necessitated.

+However, if you're starting a new project today: note that Internet Explorer is not long for this world.
+[Google search recently dropped support for IE 11](https://www.searchenginejournal.com/google-search-ends-support-for-internet-explorer-11/421726/), citing its tiny and shrinking market share (only around 1% of all browsers).
+WordPress, which powers about 40% of the web at this point, dropped support for IE 11 in [WordPress version 5.8 earlier this year](https://wordpress.org/news/2021/05/dropping-support-for-internet-explorer-11/).
+And even [Microsoft itself will be putting the final nail in IE 11's coffin in July 2022](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).

 ### Svelte's ecosystem is in a tricky place right now